 Yesterday, I was working at a small trade show that my company, UNDFIND, sent me to last minute.
 Usually, I don’t plan on working too much on Mondays away from home since I have the Kidlet and I don’t like leaving her at a babysitter (not that I know any in my area anyway).

 So, I armed her with books, her DVD player, and enough snacks to feed an army and set out to a hotel banquet room in LA.
 When we got there, I realized that there were no outlets, so the movie option was out.
 She had read the entire drive there, so she was tired of reading.
 She ate her sandwich and asked if she could help.
 So, I sent her with her 10″ ONE bag, complete with her pink cover, and sent her off to show people her bag.

 Usually at a trade show, my job is to

-schmooze shake hands and kiss babies.
-I walk around in my pretty dress and stilettos and meet the vendors, talk to people and tell people about my bag.
-I go to lunches and parties, smile and get my picture taken a lot.
+schmooze shake hands, and kiss babies.
+I walk around in my pretty dress and stilettos, meet the vendors, talk to people, and tell people about my bag.
+I go to lunches and parties, smile, and get my picture taken a lot.
 From time to time, I’ll stand at our booth and well, do pretty much the same stuff.